 Disc brakes provide quicker and more consistent braking and it is easier to modulate them to get the correct amount of stopping power than for cantilevers.
 To handle the stresses on the wheels from disc brakes, cyclocross bikes are increasingly being specified with thru axles.
 These are borrowed from mountain bikes and result in a more rigid wheel to frame connection than a quick release.
 They may be used at the front only or for both axles.
 Rear axle spacing is usually 135mm but bikes with 142mm axles are appearing too.
 Thru axles also help improve accuracy of disc placement in the brake calipers.

 Up until this year, a typical cyclocross bike designed for competition would come with a 46/36t double chainset and a fairly wide range cassette.

-However, 2017 and 2018 launches included a high percentage of bikes using SRAM’s 1x (pronounced One-By) transmission.
+However, from 2017 onwards launches have included a high percentage of bikes using SRAM’s 1x (pronounced One-By) transmission.
 This dispenses with the second chainring in favour of a much wider spread of sprockets in the cassette, so that the number of gears drops from 22 to 11 but the available range remains similar.

 The chainring has alternating wide and narrow teeth to mesh better with the wide and narrow links in the chain, helping to clear mud and prevent chain drop.
 The rear derailleur too has a unique design with a clutch to prevent chain slap.